 Size: 100% (50% possible for very large and blurry features) Channels: G and Alpha (must use special exporter for this!)
+Type: 2D File format: dds, 3dc.
+Suffix: "nrm".
 The normal map for the material and uses the standard format rgb = xyz and is in tangent space.
 Note that this needs to be converted to a format of XY only though!